nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 {
-    "responseCode": 200, // The HTTP status code "responseMessage": "OK", // The HTTP status message "response":// A JSON object with the following fields (see Knowledge Enrichment API doumentation) {
+    "responseCode": 200, // The HTTP status code "responseMessage": "OK", // The HTTP status message "objectKeysMapping": null, // null or [] when service called for a single file (see EnrichSeveral operaiton below) "response":// A JSON object with the following fields (see Knowledge Enrichment API doumentation) {
-        "id": String, // The ID of the response "timestamp": String, // The date of the response "status": String, // "SUCCESS", "FAILURE" or "PARTIAL_FAILURE" "results": // An array of responses, with only one element for now:
+        "id": String, // The ID of the response "timestamp": String, // The date of the response "status": String, // "SUCCESS", "FAILURE" or "PARTIAL_FAILURE" "results": // An array of responses, one for each file processed [
-        [
             {
                 "objectKey": String, // The object key (as returned by the getPresignedUrl endpoint),